rust-lang/rfcs/text/0000-github-access-policy.md

 By default, repositories should be public and allow read access to all.
 When needed, some repositories can have limited read access (i.e. repositories related to security).

+Some teams - such as the moderation team - need broad access to public Rust-Lang repositories.
+The first way to manage this is through creating a GitHub team managed through the [Team Repository](https://github.com/rust-lang/team) and granting that team appropriate permissions to all appropriate repos.
+Another way is to create tooling that will allow a member of the moderation team to selectively and temporarily gain  the access that they need when it is needed (such as deleting a comment or issue).
+For now, we are proceeding with managing access to repos for moderation through a GitHub team, however, should it be needed, we can develop tooling to apply more fine grained and time limited access.

 Bot accounts controlled by the Infrastructure Team (such as the [Rust High Five Bot](https://github.com/rust-highfive)) can be granted any level of access required for them to work at the discretion of the Infrastructure Team.

-Rust teams that need broad access to public Rust-Lang repositories - such as the moderation team - should create a GitHub team managed through the [Team repository](https://github.com/rust-lang/team) - and grant that team access to all appropriate repositories.

 # Drawbacks
 [drawbacks]: #drawbacks